hsch/node-goog/README.md

 The `googcompile` command accepts various arguments:

-* -q: quiet - Does not generate the compiled JavaScript (.min.js) file or the dependencies (deps.js) file.
+* -c: Create [C]ompile file - Produces a compiled <filename>.min.js file
-* -n: nodeps - Does not generate the dependencies file (deps.js).
+* -d: Create [D]ependencies- Creates a deps.js file that can be used as an additionalDeps in an external project.

 ## JSDoc Documentation